Ritenour Husky Health Center Q & A

 Why is Ritenour opening a school-based health care center?

 In addition to students seeing Ritenour's school nurses in their buildings, the district now can make a comprehensive health center available to all students during school hours.
-The goal is to increase the access of high quality medical and behavior health care for Ritenour students.
+The goal is to increase the access of high quality medical and behavioral health care for Ritenour students.

 More than 2,900 Ritenour students have chronic health conditions.
 According to the Missouri Health Index, the three zip codes that encompass Ritenour are among the most unhealthy in Missouri.
 This includes the most cases of chronic illnesses, including asthma and diabetes.